run2bizdocs/documentation/en-us/docs/4biz-helium/processes/release/use/register-release-request.md

 ## Before getting started

+- [x] Purchases/Provisioning must be initialized in a service request (in a specify service catalog ) The service request must be check in CMDB if it´s license, hardware, or specific item requested is available.
+Only after this procedure the release will be created;

 - [x] It's necessary to have a registered RFC (request for change);

 - [x] It's necessary to have previously registered the release portfolio, the employee,